Sunni Islam: Ahl as-Sunna wa l-Jamāʻah

 The first appearances of the expression 'ahl as-sunna wa l-jama'ah are entirely clear.
 In his Mihna edict, the Abbasite Caliph Al-Ma'mūn (reigned 813–33) criticized a group of people who related themselves to the sunnah (nasabū anfusa-hum ilā s-sunna) and claimed they are the "people of truth, religion and community" (ahl al-ḥaqq wa-d-dīn wa-l-jamāʿah).
 Sunna and jamāʿah are already connected here.
 As a pair, these terms already appear in the 9th century.
 It is recorded that the disciple of Ahmad ibn Hanbal Harb ibn Ismail as-Sirjdshani (died 893) created a writing with the title as-Sunna wa l-Jamāʿah, to which the Mutazilite Abu al-Qasim al-Balchi wrote a refutation later.
 Al-Jubba'i (died 916) tells in his Kitāb al-Maqālāt, that Ahmad ibn Hanbal attributed to his students the predicate sunnī jamāʿah ("Sunni Community").
 This indicates that the Hanbalis were the first to use the phrase ahl as-sunna wa l-jamāʿah as a self-designation.

+It was narrated from ‘Awf bin Malik that the Messenger of Allah (ﷺ) said :

+“The Jews split into seventy-one sects, one of which will be in Paradise and seventy in Hell.
+The Christians split into seventy-two sects, seventy-one of which will be in Hell and one in Paradise.
+I swear by the One Whose Hand is the soul of Muhammad, my nation will split into seventy-three sects, one of which will be in Paradise and seventy-two in Hell.”
+It was said: “O Messenger of Allah, who are they?”
+He said: “The main body” (al-Jamāʻah).